sudo-ditto/sudo-ditto/README.md

 </a>

-### **Glad to see you here!**
+### **Delighted to Connect with You!**
-I’m a professinal React Developer with a working knowledge of backend technologies.
-I love transforming beautiful designs into user-friendly websites.
+I am a seasoned React Developer with extensive experience in crafting intuitive and visually appealing web interfaces.
+My passion lies in turning complex designs into accessible, user-friendly digital experiences.

 <br/>

-### **Get to know me 🥰**
-My love for **technologies** began when I first played a computer game at the age of 6.
-This followed a series of **self-driven studies** on how computers work, which led me to enrolling into a *professional high school* as a **computer technician** where I was introduced to various **programming languages**.

-It was in the last couple of years that I settled with **web development** as my **top favorite hobby** and I am one of the few lucky people that have turned their hobby into a **profession**.
+### **Discover More About Me 🌟**
+My journey in tech began at age 6, with an early fascination for computers.
+This curiosity blossomed into a focused pursuit, leading me to study as a computer technician in high school and later specialize in various programming languages.

+Web development has been my arena for the last few years, perfectly blending my professional career with my personal interests.
+My path from a hobbyist to a professional in this field exemplifies my commitment and love for technology.

 <br/>

-## **Rapidfire**
+## **Quick Insights 🔥**
 <table><tr><td valign="top" width="50%">

-- 🚀 I’m currently creating my first npm package (Stay tuned).

-- 📖 On a side note, I am currently learning learning TDD.

-- 🌱 I look foward to learning UX/UI design, WebGL and vector illustration with Adobe Illustrator.

-- ❓ Want to start a conversation?
-You can find me through the social links at the start of this document.
-Besides coding, I also love alternative medicine, holistic approaches, animals, nature, learning new things.
-You can talk about a lot of things with me!
+- ❓ Reach out to me via my social links for conversations on technology, holistic wellness, books, fantasy, spirituality, animals, and more!

-- ⚡ Fun fact: I can bark like a dog (and dogs bark back!)
+- ⚡ Fun facts: I can mimic dog barks perfectly, I collect aesthetically pleasing objects, and I'm honing my skills in video/photo editing.
-- ⚡ Fun fact 2: I like colleting notebooks and aestetic looking objects.
-- ⚡ Fun fact 3: I am learning professional video and photo editing alongside coding.
-My time management skills are just good like that!

 </td><td valign="top" width="50%">